(Please email me for details.)

 - Connected Vehicles: Performed predictive modeling and data analysis, to identify root causes of issues with the implementation of next-generation Vehicle-to-Vehicle communication and crash-avoidance systems, using MATLAB and other proprietory in-house software.

 - Sensor Fusion: Assessed possible implementions of dead reckoning and sensor fusion applications using vehicle-mounted Inertial Measurement Units (IMUs).
 Implemented adaptive digital filters for noise reduction and code for data accuracy using sensor fusion.

 - Gap Acceptance: Characterized and interpreted driver preferences about choosing gaps in traffic for merging.
 Designed video data reduction and data analysis protocols to study and time traffic patterns at intersections.
 Performed data analysis and visualization of results.

 - Turn behavior: Modeled speed and path of vehicles turning through intersections, based on movement and geometry parameters, to help with crash reconstructions.
 Studied driver behavior during left turns in presence of oncoming vehicles at different distance ranges.

 - Authorship: Authored and co-authored project final reports, research proposals and white papers.
 Revamped and modernized, then contributed to and maintained, the VTTI central MATLAB code repository (Funnel).
 Wrote documentation for using MATLAB and Mercurial with VTTI systems.

 - Research.
-Experienced in engineering laboratory work and mechanical testing experiments, data and statistical analysis, signal processing.
+Experienced in predictive data modeling and statistical analysis, signal processing, database handling, engineering laboratory work and mechanical testing experiments.

 - Programming.
 MATLAB, Mathematica, C/C++, Object Oriented Programming (OOP), Shell-Scripting.
 Familiar with Python, Perl.